Introduction

 Copy code

-Note that by adding regexp, we write the lineinfile task in an omnipotent way, i.e. the line will never be added more than once, whereas doing something like the task below is not omnipotent as it will keep on adding the env var to the users’ .bashrc file in every run:
+Note that by adding regexp, we write the lineinfile task in an idempotent way: the line is never added more than once.
+A task such as the one below is not idempotent, because it continues to add the env var to the users' .bashrc file with every run.

 name: Always append line to .bashrc for user "{{ user.name }}" (NOT idempotent)